This manual is for Eclector version 0.12.0.

 The cl:*package*

-client uses only the default methods of the reader state protocol, the
+explanation: When the client uses only the default methods of the reader

-return value of this generic function for the cl:*package*
+state protocol, the return value of this generic function for the

 Set the current value of the reader state aspect designated by aspect to new-value.